 - Women who have had dysplasia should receive a Pap smear more often and may return to getting annual Pap smears if they have had two normal exams in a row

-For more information, see TWP’s Caring for a Woman’s Body: What Every Woman Should Know about the Care and Prevention of GYN Problems.
+For more information, see our info sheet on Caring for a Woman’s Body: What Every Woman Should Know about the Care and Prevention of GYN Problems.

 The good news is that advances in HIV treatment have also greatly reduced the chances that a mother will pass HIV on to her child (mother-to-child transmission).
-If the mother takes appropriate medical precautions, the rate of transmission can be reduced from 25 percent to below 2 percent.
+If the mother takes appropriate medical precautions, the rate of transmission can be reduced from one in four to less than two in 100.
 In addition, studies done in the US have shown that being pregnant will not make HIV progress faster in the mother.
 For more information on pregnancy and HIV, click here.

 The numbers of HIV+ women are growing.
 This means that all women should be aware of the risk and be tested if there is any possible reason to think they may have been exposed to HIV.
 If you test negative, you can take steps to stay that way.

-If you test positive, you can take steps to prevent passing the virus on to others, including during pregnancy.
+If you test positive, you can take steps to stay healthy and prevent passing the virus on to others, including during pregnancy.
 And while there is no cure yet, many HIV+ women are living longer and stronger lives thanks to effective care and treatment.